 A. Every vehicle delivering solid waste to a staffed interim solid waste handling site or a staffed disposal site shall have its load tied, covered, or confined in such a manner as to prevent any part of the load from leaving the vehicle while the vehicle is in motion.
-If the load is not secured in such a manner and the vehicle is not exempt

-(Seattle 3-99) For current State Clerk the Office of the 21-66.8 Seattle Municipal Code pursuant to subsection B, the operator of the vehicle delivering the load shall pay, in addition to the basic disposal charge or rate, a fee at the staffed solid waste handling site or staffed disposal site according to the following scale, effective January 1, 1994:
+If the load is not secured in such a manner and the vehicle is not exempt icipal Code UTILITIES pursuant to subsection B, the operator of the vehicle delivering the load shall pay, in addition to the basic disposal charge or rate, a fee at the staffed solid waste handling site or staffed disposal site according to the following scale, effective January 1, 1994: